mahykari/istaustriathesis/README.txt

 Files
 -----
 build-all.bat     The batch file to generate all necessary files on Windows
                     systems.
 build-all.sh      The batch file to generate all necessary files on Unix-based
                     systems.
-build-thesis.bat   The batch file to generate the thesis on Windows systems. build-thesis.sh    The batch file to generate the thesis on Unix-based systems. example-ref.pdf    The reference solution for the compiled example document. example.tex        An LaTeX source file showing the use of the istaustriathesis
+build-thesis.bat  The batch file to generate the thesis on Windows systems. build-thesis.sh   The batch file to generate the thesis on Unix-based systems. example-master-ref.pdf  The reference solution for the compiled example
+                          document.
+example-master.tex      An LaTeX source file showing the use of the
+                          istaustriathesis document class.
+example-phd-ref.pdf     The reference solution for the compiled example
+                          document.
+example-phd.tex         An LaTeX source file showing the use of the
-                     document class.
+                          istaustriathesis document class.
 intro.bib   The bibliography file of intro.tex.
-intro.tex          The LaTeX source file of a document that gives an
+intro.tex   The LaTeX source file of a document that gives an introduction to
-                     introduction to LaTeX.
+              LaTeX.
 lppl.txt    The LaTeX Project Pulic License v1.3c.
 README.txt  This file.
 istaustriathesis.dtx   The documented source code and documentation file of the
                          istaustriathesis document class.
 istaustriathesis.ins   The installer file of the istaustriathesis document class.

 tests/texlive.profile  TeX Live installation profile for GitLab CI.
 .gitlab-ci.yml         Configuration file for GitLab CI.

 graphics/*.*           Corporate identity graphics of ISTA.

 Known Issues